komarlaakshay/Nursebot/README.md

 ## Procedure
 These are the steps to be followed
-1)Build the chassis for the robot with 2 geared motor with wheels and a Castrol wheel, make the Bluetooth, Motor connections to the Arduino.
+1) Build the chassis for the robot with 2 geared motor with wheels and a Castrol wheel, make the Bluetooth, Motor connections to the Arduino.
 We are using a Bluetooth control app to move the robot.

-2)Download the openCV library for python and write a code to implement Facial recognition.
+2) Download the openCV library for python and write a code to implement Facial recognition.
 Face recognition identifies faces and displays the name of the person.
 A small Raspberry Pi cam can be used for this purpose.
 The camera takes a specified number of photos.
 A record of the person’s photos is maintained in a folder.
 These photos are used for the identifiaction of the patient for dispencing the tablet.
 3) Now we use an API tool called Google Sheets.
 In this, we stored the data of the user, mainly their name and the number of tablets.
 We do this by creating a service account.
 The procedure to that can be found in the following link.
 4) Then we have to create a GUI.
 We did this using HTML, CSS, JAVASCRIPT, and a python library called eel.
 The library is efficient and also we can create an easy-to-use GUI.
 The links to that will be given below.

 ## Working